sofiahusu/argentina-exchange-rate-inflation-/README.md

    - The monthly inflation rate (`inflacion_mensual`) showed ambiguous/non-stationary behavior.
    - The monthly inflation rate was therefore first-differenced, producing `delta_inflacion`, which measures the month-to-month change in the inflation rate in percentage points.
 This transformed series was found to be stationary.
    - For the exchange rate, the analysis used its monthly percentage variation (`variacion_dolar`) rather than the exchange-rate level.
 This series was found to be stationary and therefore did not require additional differencing.

-3. **Identification of mean dynamics**
+3. **Initial identification of mean dynamics**
-   - ACF and PACF plots were examined.
+   - ACF and PACF plots of the stationary change in monthly inflation were examined to identify potential short-run serial dependence.
-   - Alternative autoregressive specifications were compared using AIC and BIC.
+   - Alternative ARIMA specifications were explored using AIC and BIC as an initial assessment of the series' dynamic structure.

 4. **Incorporation of the exchange rate**
-   - Monthly exchange-rate variation was included as an explanatory variable because the central research question concerns its relationship with inflation dynamics.
+   - Monthly exchange-rate variation was incorporated as a regressor because the central research question concerns its relationship with inflation dynamics.
-   - Alternative specifications with additional exchange-rate lags were also evaluated.
+   - Specifications with additional exchange-rate lags were also evaluated.

 5. **Conditional heteroskedasticity**
-   - ARCH-LM tests revealed evidence of ARCH effects.
+   - ARCH-LM tests revealed evidence of conditional heteroskedasticity.
-   - ARCH(1), ARCH(2), and GARCH(1,1) specifications were estimated and compared.
+   - ARCH(1), ARCH(2), and GARCH(1,1) variance specifications were estimated and compared using information criteria and residual diagnostics.
+   - ARCH(2) adequately captured the conditional variance dynamics, but significant autocorrelation remained in the standardized residuals.

-6. **Model re-specification**
+6. **Mean re-specification**
-   - Although the volatility models captured conditional heteroskedasticity, residual autocorrelation indicated that the conditional mean remained under-specified.
+   - The remaining serial correlation indicated that the conditional mean was under-specified.
+   - ACF and PACF plots of the standardized residuals suggested remaining short-run dependence, particularly around the second lag.
-   - AR(0), AR(1), and AR(2) mean specifications were therefore compared while retaining the exchange-rate variable and ARCH(2) variance structure.
+   - AR(0), AR(1), and AR(2) conditional mean specifications were therefore compared while retaining the exchange-rate regressor and ARCH(2) variance structure.
+   - Both AIC and BIC favored the AR(2)-X-ARCH(2) specification.

-7. **Final diagnostics**
+7. **Final diagnostic checking**
    - Ljung–Box tests were applied to standardized residuals and squared standardized residuals.
-   - ARCH-LM tests were used to check for remaining conditional heteroskedasticity.
+   - ARCH-LM tests were used to assess remaining conditional heteroskedasticity.
    - ACF and PACF plots were inspected for remaining serial dependence.
+   - The final standardized residuals were compatible with white noise.
    - CUSUM was used as an additional parameter-stability diagnostic.

 8. **Granger causality**
    - Granger causality tests were used as a complementary analysis of the predictive relationship between exchange-rate movements and changes in inflation.

 ## Stationarity Results

 Stationarity was assessed before model estimation to avoid modeling relationships between non-stationary series.